YifanShenSZ/Columbus7-Extension/README.md

 All scripts support -h argument to show help message.
 See each subdirectory for details

-A complement to Columbus7 documentation is provided in `Columbus7-doc.md`
+A complement to Columbus7 documentation is provided in `documentation.md`

+The bugs found in Columbus7 are recorded in `erratum.md`